 Which States Are Allowed To Bet Online?

-To date, the only states with legislation that prevents the use of online gambling sites are Hawaii, Illinois, Louisiana, Montana, Utah, Washington, and Wisconsin.
+To date, the only states with legislation that prevents the use of online gambling sites are Hawaii, Illinois, Louisiana, Utah, Washington, and Wisconsin.
 Every other state has remained silent on the issue, and again, without any laws preventing the use of online gambling sites, they can be considered states that have legal sports betting.

 Below is a table that includes every state in the US.
 The table will lead you to pages that have much more in-depth information regarding sports betting in that specific state, including state legislature that may affect where you can bet and other pertinent information.

 Find Out More About Legal Sportsbooks In Your State - Online + Land-Based Betting Options / Laws

 Other Things To Know About Betting In U.S. States

 There are a couple of other aspects of sports betting online that you should keep in mind, like the legal sports betting age and deposits and payouts.
 To play for real money at an online sportsbook, American players will have to make deposits into their sports betting accounts.
 We go over the common deposit and withdrawal methods below, as well as the legal age to place bets in each state.